 - GEND 209

 - Arts and Music

-The paper is open to students who meet the prerequisite, and it is especially suitable for students taking the Criminology minor Gender Studies major or minor.
+The paper is especially suitable for students taking the Criminology minor or Gender Studies major or minor.

 - More information link

 Co-ordinator and Lecturer: Dr Rebecca Stringer

 - There are three key themes:

 - The relationship between victims of crime and the criminal justice system

 Lectures: Two hours per week.